- 1 The Dreadnots

 - Klyra (Man, Long Hair [wig], Freedom, Threats, Melancholy), owner of the "32 Feathers" tavern.
 Savoy's close friend.

 - Veleris Ankhayat (Woman, Scarred, Revenge, Teamwork, Suspicious, Spectrology, SECRET).
 Grine's close friend.
 A spy and playhouse impressario, runs the Well of Fire.
+Passed a warning on to Gunner that Strathmill was in town.

 - Marlane (Ambiguous, Wild, Manipulation, Calculating, Natural Philosophy, Spotless Rep/Highly Regarded), a pugilist.
 Templeton's close friend.
 Questioned regarding the explosion at the old Strathmill goat stable.
+She was brought in for questioning after the Vulture's Hit.

 - Grace (Woman, Plain, Control, Defiant, Music/Dance, Proud of Skovlander Heritage), an extortionist.
 Templeton's rival.